swvanderlaan/A_Practical_Primer_in_Human_Complex_Genetics_CoCalc/docs/03_2_gwas_basics_sample_qc.md

 Nowadays we run such PCA against a large and diverse dataset containing many different populations.
 Old-school GWAS (pre-2009) would compare a dataset against [HapMap 3](https://www.broadinstitute.org/medical-and-population-genetics/hapmap-3){target="_blank"}, nowadays we prefer at a minimum the [1000G phase 3 populations](https://www.internationalgenome.org){target="_blank"}.
 And in those ancient times the preferred software to run a PCA was _Eigensoft_ which is a bit tricky to install (see Chapter \@ref(eigensoft)), but nowadays `PLINK` provides the `--pca`-flag.

-For the purpose of this practical primer we will run PCA against an earlier version of 1000G, phase 1, which is slightly smaller and just as good to use.
+For the purpose of this practical primer we will run PCA using `PLINK` and its `--pca`-flag against an earlier version of 1000G, phase 1, which is slightly smaller and just as good to use.

 ### 1000G phase 1